 I have read reviews about Bob's Red Mill Paleo flour and everyone loves it.
 Sometimes they just use it in a regular recipe and sub it out instead of wheat flour.
 They say it cooks to a nice golden brown when they make pancakes.
 They like it for a lot of different baked goods.

 There is one thing they DID NOT LIKE about it.
 That's the price.
 When you think about it, it is VERY expensive.
 Right now it is $15 a pound.
 That's more than steak; that's ridiculous.
-I understand that the ingredients are expensive, and I bake it myself, but I consider it a splurge and try not to use it too often.
+I understand that the ingredients are expensive, and I used to bake with it myself until I started making my own.

 What is in Paleo baking flour?